Workers’ Compensation and Independent Contractors

 - Have recurring business liabilities and obligations;

 - If it has business cards or advertisers, the materials must publicize themselves, not another entity;

 - Provide all equipment and materials necessary to fulfill the contract; and

-- The individual works under his/her own operating permit, contract or authority.
+- The individual works under his/her own operating permit, contract, or authority.

 If you are an injured worker who is in need of assistance filing for workers’ compensation, contact our office today.
-Our attorneys offer a free initial consultation during which time we assess the facts of your case and give you an idea as to what you can expect during your case.
+Our attorneys offer a free initial consultation during which time we assess the facts of your case and give you an idea of what you can expect during your case.